Frank Borzage: Personal life

 On June 7, 1916, Borzage married vaudeville and film actress Lorena "Rena" Rogers in Los Angeles and remained married until 1941.
 In 1945, he married Edna Stillwell Skelton, the ex-wife of comedian Red Skelton; they were divorced in 1949.
 His marriage to Juanita Scott in 1953 lasted till his death nine years later.

 He was a keen sportsman, with a 3-goal polo handicap and a two handicap in golf, and a yachtsman.

+Death

-Borzage died of cancer in 1962, aged 68, and he was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+Borzage died in Los Angeles of cancer in 1962, aged 68, and he was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.